 Let those feelings and emotions go, and keep only enough of them to remember you don’t want to be here again and that you have learned one of life’s more humbling lessons.
 It’s water under the bridge.

 It is in the past.
 I want you to turn the ship around 180 degrees now and steam toward the future.
-You are down looking backwards and feeling down.
-You should now look forward and know you are beginning to head in the right direction.
+You are looking backwards and feeling down.
+I challenge you to now look forward and know you are beginning to head in the right direction.

 Hopefully you are now a little less stressed about asking for help.
 I can help you get through this.
 I know it feels like you are swimming in molasses, but this is what I do.
 Pick up the phone and call me or send an email through our contact form.
-I will sit down with you and find a way to straighten out your situation.
+I will sit down with you (these days on the phone or in person) and find a way to straighten out your situation.

 There are many questions you may have already, so let me put a few myths to rest.